CarlosRobertoMedeiros/study-kafka/README.md

 	- Creating a Producer
 	- Creating a Consumer
 		Using GroupId
-	- Implementing Several Producers and Consumer
+	- Implementing Producer and Several Consumers
 	- Implementing Parallel Stream